chemicalg/chemicalg/README.md

 I am using this repository as a log and showcase for the projects I am tinkering with.

-If you want to get in touch and provide suggestions on improvements you can reach me at: georgekarageorgis@gmail.com

 I am always keen to learn and improve.

 <!---